Kramer has unveiled a new addition to its flagship Original Collection in the form of the SM-1 Figured.

 It’s an eye-catching look, particularly the Caribbean Blue Perimeter finish and very much in keeping with more contemporary metal guitar design.
 As such, it’s a notable leap forward from the pure nostalgia that has powered Kramer’s retro-tinged range to this point.

-It is still built for speed, of course, and there’s a Kramer K-Speed SlimTaper C shape to the neck.
+It is still built for speed, of course, and there’s a Kramer K-Speed SlimTaper C shape to the neck to enhance your shred guitar antics.
 The neck runs through the body and that ebony ‘board is inlaid with Kramer headstock shapes and a Kramer logo on the 12th fret.

 Elsewhere, you’ll find an impressive component list, including a trio of Seymour Duncan pickups, in the shape of the JB humbucker at the bridge and Cool Rails single-coils in the neck and middle positions.